 For a B2B team evaluating automation, low competition signals three specific things:

-Vendors haven’t locked up the category.
-When a workflow has no clear dominant player, you have leverage.
-Pricing is negotiable, customization is feasible, and you are not inheriting an opinionated workflow model that was designed for a different business.
-You can define the spec.
+Vendors have not locked up the category.
+When a workflow has no clear dominant player, you have more leverage.
+Pricing is more negotiable, customization is more feasible, and you are less likely to inherit a workflow model designed for a different business.

-There is a competitive window.
-Once a category commoditizes, everyone accesses the same tool at the same price point and the structural advantage disappears.
-Operators who build proprietary automation systems in the 18-36 month window before commoditization gain throughput, cost, and decision quality advantages that are hard to replicate after the window closes.
+There may still be a competitive window.
+Once a category commoditizes, everyone accesses the same tool at roughly the same price point and the structural advantage shrinks.
+Operators who build proprietary automation before that happens can gain throughput, cost, and decision-quality advantages that are harder to replicate later.

 This is the frame for the five categories below.
 The question is not “what can someone build?”
 It is “where can your team get first-mover leverage before the market closes the window?”